 Recently, Johnson & Johnson has been on the losing end of several jury verdicts in lawsuits that allege that their talcum powder products were contaminated with asbestos and caused ovarian cancer.
 In July 2018, a group of 23 plaintiffs was awarded a total of $4.7 billion in both compensatory and punitive damages.
 While these verdicts are staggering, they are often reduced by a trial judge or appeals court.

 Since Johnson & Johnson has not fared well in state courts, it has recently made a request to a federal court to move all of the remaining lawsuits, numbering over 2,000, out of state courts and into the federal court.
 Normally, plaintiffs have a choice whether to bring a lawsuit in state or federal court and defendants cannot easily reverse that choice.
-Here, the company that has supplied Johnson & Johnson with talc has declared bankruptcy due to the talcum powder lawsuits, and Johnson & Johnson is attempting to take advantage of bankruptcy laws by moving its cases to a more favorable forum.
+Here, the company that has supplied Johnson & Johnson with talc has declared bankruptcy due to the talcum powder lawsuits, and Johnson & Johnson is attempting to take advantage of bankruptcy laws by moving its qualified retainers to a more favorable forum.
 There are still a total of up to 13,000 lawsuits pending against the company relating to its talc powder acting as a carcinogen.
 Johnson & Johnson is currently appealing the verdicts against it.

 - June 2019 – $4.8 million (Patricia Schmitz v.
 Johnson & Johnson)

 - May 2019 – $300 million (Olson v.
 Brenntag)

 - May 2019 – $25 million (Beth-Anee F. Johnson v.
 Johnson & Johnson)